Visit Southern Norway and enjoy hiking, fishing, boating, snow skiing, bathing in fresh water, experience local culture and traditional Norwegian food

 Take the bus from Kristiansand, Kristiansand Airport Kjevik or Oslo, or drive your car along E18.
 Even the train brings you to the Arenda Region.

-Hovden, located 850 metres above sea level in the Setesdal Valley in Southern Norway, guarantees a long snow season.
+Hovden, located 2788 feet above sea level in the Setesdal Valley in Southern Norway, guarantees a long snow season.

 Located in the county of Aust-Agder, Hovden is the largest ski destination in Southern Norway.